nicktehrany/website/website/content/IN4191 Notes/Lecture8.md

 #### Elliptic Curve Discrete Log Problem

 The problem states that for a positive integer $m$ and a point $P$, it is easy to compute $Q=mP$, but given $Q$ and $P$ it is difficult to compute $m$.

-For elliptic curves the message $m$ can be smaller (e.g. 128 bits) to make it infeasible, as opposed to making the calculation infeasible without elliptic curves shall be large (e.g. 1024 bits).
+For elliptic curves the prime number $p$ can be smaller (e.g. 128 bits) to make it infeasible, as opposed to making the calculation infeasible for DLP based systems (e.g. primer number $\ge1024$ bits).
 Equivalently hard problems but much smaller values, hence brining much better performance.